devspace-sh/devspace/README.md

 - Based on your existing Kubernetes manifest(s)
 - Based on your existing Helm chart(s)

-### 2. Share your workflows via git and let others on your team:
+### 2. Share your workflows via git and let anyone on your team:
-- **Create private and isolated namespaces** with a single command: `devspace create space my-space`
 - **Deploy to Kubernetes** based on your deployment configuration by running a single command: `devspace deploy`
    - Automatic image building (using Docker for local image building or kaniko for in-cluster image building)
-   - Automatic image tagging and pushing (to any public or private registry)
-   - Automatic image pull secret generation
+   - Automatic image tagging, pushing (to any public or private registry) and pull secret generation
    - Automatic deployment of one or multiple Kubernetes manifests and/or Helm charts
    - Automatic ingress configuration
-- **Debug deployments** using `devspace analyze`
+- **Debug deployments** using `devspace analyze`, `devspace logs` and `devspace enter`
 - **Develop applications directly inside Kubernetes** using `devspace dev`
+- **Create private and isolated namespaces** with a single command: `devspace create space my-space`

-### 3. Customize your workflows and keep them consistent across your entire team:
+### 3. Customize your workflows and keep them consistent across your entire team

 ### 4. Build CI/CD pipelines</b> faster with DevSpace CLI

 <br>

-## Which workflows can you automate with DevSpace CLI?
+## How does DevSpace CLI acclerate and automate my workflow?

 <details>
 <summary><b>Containerize</b> any project in minutes</summary>